mono/website/docs/about-mono/showcase/companies-using-mono.md

 [![Editorshot.jpg](/archived/images/6/68/Editorshot.jpg)](/archived/images/6/68/Editorshot.jpg)

 [Unity Technologies](http://unity3d.com/), based in Copenhagen, Denmark, is the creator of the product Unity, a game development system built around their own powerful 3D engine.
-Unity is used by leading game development studios worldwide, and was recently awarded a runner-up Apple Design Award for "Best Use of Mac OS X Graphics" at Apple's World Wide Developer Conference.
+Unity is used by leading game development studios worldwide, and was recently awarded a runner-up Apple Design Award for "Best Use of macOS Graphics" at Apple's World Wide Developer Conference.
 This is the first time that a game development tool has reached the level of quality and ease of use required to win this prestigious award.
-Unity developers used Mono to achieve their cross-platform requirement of having Unity run on Windows and Mac OSx.
+Unity developers used Mono to achieve their cross-platform requirement of having Unity run on Windows and macOS.

-Find out how Mono is helping Unity build a rapidly growing user base on both Windows and Mac OSX, and making Unity the standard for many types of game development, architecture visualization, advertising and educational solutions.
+Find out how Mono is helping Unity build a rapidly growing user base on both Windows and macOS, and making Unity the standard for many types of game development, architecture visualization, advertising and educational solutions.

 [Read more...](http://www.go-mono.com/pdfs/Otee_v21.pdf)